demystifyfp/demystifyfp/content/fsharp/series/fstweet/verifying-user-email.md

     page "server_error.liquid" "error while verifying email"
 ```

-> The input paramter `errs` is of type `System.Exception list` as the failure type of `Result` is list of error type and we are using it as a list with single value.
+> The input parameter `errs` is of type `System.Exception list` as the failure type of `Result` is a list of error type, and we are using it as a list with the single value.

 Then add the liquid template for the showing the server error